LEARN to Master Camera Manual Mode

 It took me almost one year after buying my first DSLR camera to switch to Manual Mode.
 I still feel that I should have switched to Manual Mode long before that.
 I have lost many good photo opportunities due to this late switch over.

 Earlier, I was shooting in the semi automatic model like the “Aperture Priority Mode” and “Shutter Priority Mode”.
-It took me around 3 months to get a good grip on Manual Mode after switching.
-Believe me, if you master this Mode then you can shoot in any lighting conditions.
+It took me around 3 months to get a good grip on Manual Mode.
+Believe me, if you master this shooting mode, you can shoot in any lighting conditions.

 What is Manual Mode?